OAO13/OAO13/README.md

 ## Objective

 My ultimate goal is more like a journey.
-I'm still figuring out whcih niche I want to land on, but for the time being my goal is to learn, and keep learning.
+I'm still figuring out which niche I want to land on, but for the time being my goal is to learn, and keep learning.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]